 Why do we save, collect and preserve our digital assets and records?
 Your answer could be: to create and shape the interpretation of your company’s brand narrative.
-Or to provoke a reaction and shape the interpretation of our content across digital media.
-It can be as straightforward as keeping an organized digital archive of company records for easy reference and retrieval, among other reasons.
+Or to provoke a reaction and to shape the interpretation of our content across digital media.
+It can be as simple as keeping an organized digital archive of company records for easy reference and retrieval, among other reasons.

 Your digital asset library has reached a critical mass.

 When your asset library hits the 20,000 asset mark, you have reached a critical mass.
-When you reach this volume of assets, it is impossible for human memory to accurately retain the location, content or context of each individual asset.
+When you reach this volume of assets, it is impossible for human memory to accurately retain the location, content or context of each asset.

 Without a system like Daminion Server to accurately tag and describe the content of your library, expect your assets to lose value simply because nobody knows how to access them.
 Without an in-house system documenting the content of your digital assets, if your team members change, all the information about the asset library they retain in memory leaves your company with them.

 Daminion Server is scalable and functions with any size library.
-No matter how big or small your asset library, the information within your catalog is a company asset that is useful to all team members.
+No matter how big or small your asset library, the information within your catalogue is a company asset that is useful to all team members.

 Digital asset management systems are expensive; we do not have the budget for that.

 In our current economy marketing budgets are very tight.
 Spending the additional budget on digital asset management seems like a waste when you are doing just fine using your file sharing service or shared network folder.
-On average a marketer spends 65 hours annually on searching for digital assets.
+On average a marketer spends 65 hours annually searching for digital assets.